 9. See the sights at Santa Luzia Viewpoint

 To take in the beauty of Santa Engrácia’s dome (also known as National Pantheon), Santo Estevão’s Church and the two white towers of São Miguel’s Church, head to Santa Luzia Viewpoint.
-If you fancy learning about some of the city’s history while you enjoy the view, why not book a tour with a local.
+If you fancy learning about some of the city’s history while you enjoy the view, why not book a tour.

 Photo credit: Guillén Pérez